HarshaVardhan-AS/precisebake_backend/README.md

 ❌ Image-based volume estimation is still under development.

 🙌 Credits & Acknowledgments
-Developed by [Your Team Name] as part of the Google Developer Student Clubs Solution Challenge.
+Developed by [BitCrusaders] as part of the GDG On Campus Solution Challenge.
 Special thanks to:

 [Harsha A S] – Backend development, database management.